Fine Day [2024]

 Progressive Action [2015]

 Progressive Action (2015) Interactive object: Cardboard, plastic bottle, tissue, selfie stick, wooden rod, self-inking stamp, string140 x 85 x 28cm In the work Progressive action, I use a play on expectations to create a distancing effect.
 The work resembles a sort of miniature catapult.
-A mock Molotov cocktail appears ready to be projected by […]
+A mock Molotov cocktail appears ready to be projected by a […]

 I made this [2015]